 The Organization has a \$100,000 unsecured line of credit arrangement with a bank.
 The line bears interest at the Wall Street Journal prime rate plus .25%.
+During the year ended June 30, 2021, the Organization borrowed \$0 and paid \$32,000 on the line of credit.
 During the year ended June 30, 2020, the Organization borrowed \$32,000 and paid \$41,733 on the line of credit.
-During the year ending June 30, 2019, the Organization borrowed \$60,233 and paid \$18,500 on the line of credit.
-The balance of the line of credit on June 30, 2020 and 2019 was \$32,000 and \$41,733, respectively.
+The balance of the line of credit on June 30, 2021 and 2020 was \$0 and \$32,000, respectively.

-9. Paycheck protection program loan:
+9. Paycheck Protection Program loan:

-In April 2020, the Organization secured and received funding totaling \$328,700 from the Paycheck protection program, a government program authorizing loans to small businesses and charitable not-for-profit organizations to cover payroll costs, rents and utility costs over a 24-week period.
+In April 2020, the Organization secured and received funding totaling \$328,700 from the Paycheck Protection Program, a government program authorizing loans to small businesses and charitable not-for-profit organizations to cover payroll costs, rents and utility costs over a 24-week period.
 The loan may become due if the Organization uses funds for anything besides these costs or does not incur enough of qualified costs.
+As of the year ended June 30, 2021, the Organization applied to the United States Small Business Association for forgiveness of the loan.
 The Organization expects the loan to be forgiven in 2021 based on its initial projections.
 The balance of the loan as of June 30, 2020 was \$328,700.